Venise

 Hotel Excelsior Venice Lido Luxury

-The Moorish palace of Mostra stars, private beach cabanas and a boat shuttle to St Mark's.
+The Moorish-style palace favored by film festival stars, featuring private beach huts and a boat shuttle straight to Saint Mark's.
+It only operates from April through October.

 Check availability